Sorry, "Bones," but fame doesn't adhere to the unified rules of mixed martial arts (MMA).

 While Jones had his fair share of haters prior to last weekend's arrest, part of the overwhelming backlash stems from his recent UFC sponsorship, where he told media members his new sponsorship deal was attributed to his squeaky-clean image, because he's not the type of person to get popped for driving while intoxicated (DWI).

-In any event, Jones will have to work his way back into the good graces of the UFC brass and passionate fan base, which he can do starting with the build to his fight againstat the pay-per-view event on Sept.
+In any event, Jones will have to work his way back into the good graces of the UFC brass and passionate fan base, which he can do starting with the build to his fight against Dan Henderson at the UFC 151 pay-per-view event on Sept.
 1 in Las Vegas, Nevada.

 Well, the champ said he's sorry.
 Do you accept his apology?